-Amazon Web Services (AWS) commits to an uptime of 99.95% for compute services and 99.9% for data storage services.
+Amazon Web Services (AWS) commits to an uptime of 99.95% for computing services and 99.9% for data storage services.
 Users access Shadow Health products from the user’s ISP directly to AWS endpoints; Shadow Health’s corporate network does not see production traffic.

 What is your uptime commitment?

 We do not provide a standard uptime commitment as we do not manage the network.
 On a contractual basis, an SLA can be established.
 All infrastructure used to deliver the product is managed by Amazon Web Services.
-Amazon Web Services (AWS) commits to an uptime of 99.95% for compute services and 99.9% for data storage services.
+Amazon Web Services (AWS) commits to an uptime of 99.95% for computing services and 99.9% for data storage services.
 We use high availability deployments of critical systems to achieve systems-level uptime at or near infrastructure uptime.
 Users access Shadow Health products from the user’s ISP directly to AWS endpoints; Shadow Health’s corporate network does not see production traffic.
 Shadow Health conducts planned maintenance of our systems on a regular cadence; users are notified at minimum one week in advance via banner message on https://app.shadowhealth.com and/or our status page located at https://status.shadowhealth.com.

 I need an SLA, do you have one?